OctopusDeploy/docs/docs/managing-releases/issue-tracking/azure-devops.md

 1. [Configure your build server to push build information to Octopus.](#configure-your-build-server) This is required to allow Octopus to know which work items are associated with a release.
 2. [Configure the Azure DevOps connection in Octopus Deploy.](#connect-octopus-to-azure-devops)

-## Configure your Build Server to Push Build Information to Octopus {#configure-your-build-server}
+## Configure your build server to push build information to Octopus {#configure-your-build-server}

 To integrate with Azure DevOps work items, Octopus needs to understand which work items are associated with a [release](/docs/managing-releases/index.md).
 Octopus does this by using the build information associated with any packages contained in the release to request work item references from Azure DevOps.